terryfu33/terryfu33.github.io/README.md

 # Personal Website
-to showcase projects and list links
+to showcase projects and links

 inspired by Johnson Su and Jacky Zhao